moorepants/todo/readme.rst

   - check into embedding zotero collections into a page
   - check into using CMFBibliographyAT with Plone 4.3

-- Get folks to submit headshot and bio: need Samin
+- [x] Get folks to submit headshot and bio: need Samin
-- Finish the a people page: need Samin
 - Figure out how to display the event date instead of the creation date in the rss feed: https://github.com/csu-hmc/hmc.csuohio.edu/issues/1
 - Overload the rss portlet template to get the gcal event data instead.